The GPS Block IIF satellites are the next generation of global positioning system (GPS) space vehicles built by Boeing for the US Air Force.

-The satellites were built to replace existing GPS Block I, II, and IIA satellites, the earliest of which went into service in 1978.
-Delivery of the Block IIF satellites started in April 2001 and will sustain the Global Positioning System constellation, which provides signals for continuous day and night, all weather, three-dimensional positioning for worldwide navigation.
+The satellites were built to replace previous blocks GPS Block I, II, and IIA satellites, the earliest of which went into service in 1978.
+GPS is the largest satellite constellation of US Department of Defense (DOD) with 31 operational satellites on orbit.
+Delivery of the Block IIF satellites started in April 2001 and sustained the Global Positioning System constellation, which provides signals for continuous day and night, all weather, three-dimensional positioning for worldwide navigation.

 Navstar GPS is a satellite-based radio navigation system developed and operated by the US Department of Defense (DOD).
 GPS allows land, sea, and airborne users to immediately determine their three-dimensional position, speed and time, 24 hours a day, under all weather conditions, anywhere in the world.

 There are also numerous civilian users, such as trucking fleets, commercial airlines and law enforcement agencies.
 Hikers, farmers and fishermen also benefit from GPS.
 The military capabilities of GPS were demonstrated in the Gulf conflict, cited by US defence officials as a key factor in the successes of operations Desert Storm and Desert Shield.

 The satellites are positioned so that at any one point in time, six of them will be in view to users anywhere in the world.
-Position and time data is continuously broadcast to users all over the world.
-The Block IIF satellites will broadcast on 2 L-band frequencies.
+Position and time data are continuously broadcasted to users all over the world.
+The Block IIF satellites broadcast on 2 L-band frequencies.

 The Control Segment consists of a master control station operated by the 2nd Satellite Control Squadron at Falcon Air Force Base, Colorado, with five monitor stations and three ground antennas dispersed globally.

 The monitor stations track all GPS satellites in view and collect information from their broadcasts.
 The monitor stations send the information they collect from each of the satellites back to the master control station, which computes precise satellite orbits.

 The User Segment consists of the signal receivers/processors, antennas and control/display units that allow land, sea, or airborne operators to receive the GPS satellite broadcasts and compute their precise latitude, longitude, altitude, precise time and velocity at any time, in any weather.
 The system can accommodate an unlimited number of users without revealing their positions.